 What better way to learn why the Sue Duncan Children’s Center exists than to hear to the voices of its children?
 Every year, the Center invites its students, third grade and above, to contribute a fiction or non-fiction story to create a compilation.
-The Center’s latest writing project, titled Transformation, is published and available for purchase online.
+The Center’s 2013 Writing Project, titled Reflections, is published and available for purchase online.

-Here is an excerpt from the introduction, written by Executive Director Owen Duncan:
+Here is the introduction, written by Executive Director Owen Duncan:

 What does a child need to succeed in America?

 When asked this question, most people answer, “Education.”
 Others think about opportunity; some go to motivation or ambition.
 We might dig a little deeper, think of a combination of all-the-above, with involved parents, positive role models, and strong self-control thrown in.
 All true, of course, but being a culture uncomfortable with discussions of class, few would answer, “Being born with the right socioeconomic status.”